AwsmAsim/llama_maths_solver/README.md

 - OpenRouter charges per token used
 - Llama 3.2 90B Vision is approximately $0.50-$1.00 per image analysis
 - Consider implementing usage limits for production
+- The cost for the action in the attached GIF was around 0.009 USD

 ## Next Steps